HaxeFlixel/flixel-docs/documentation/04_tutorials/14-part-xiii-polish-finishing-up-and-juice.html.md

 	First, we make our `_sprScreen`, make it the size of the window, and just leave it empty for now.
 Then we create a `FlxEffectSprite`, tell it to target our `_sprScreen`, and set its properties.
 It only uses a single effect, our `waveEffect` instance (it's possible to chain multiple effects using `FlxEffectSprite`).

 3. Next, in `initCombat` we want to make our `_sprScreen` take a copy of whatever is on the camera's buffer and apply it to itself, and then desaturate the image.
-Our FlxWaveSprite will always copy whatever is on our `_sprScreen` every update automatically.
+Our effect sprite will always copy whatever is on our `_sprScreen` every update automatically.

 	```haxe
 	_sprScreen.drawFrame();